ReadieFur/BSDP-Overlay/src/assets/md/about.md

 - New elements
 - And much more!

-I'm always open to new ideas and sugguestions, so if you feel like something could be added or improved feel free to drop me a message on Github or Discord.
+I'm always open to new ideas and sugguestions, so if you feel like something could be added or improved feel free to drop me a message on GitHub or Discord.
+For more information on this project, check the GitHub [README.md](https://github.com/kOFReadie/BSDP-Overlay#readme)